 Annual principal and interest payments depend on the residual cash flows of this future tax credit project.
 The availability of these cash flows to make future payments is unknown.
-No payments have been received on this loan.
-The outstanding principal and interest balances due at December 31, 2017, are \$500,000 and \$87,500, respectively.
+At December 31, 2018, the outstanding principal balance was \$407,033 with accrued interest of \$0.